ricn/ricn.github.io/_drafts/understand-indexing-in-postgresql-with-rails.markdown

 Indexes:
     "products_pkey" PRIMARY KEY, btree (id)
 {% endhighlight %}

 As you can see, you now have an primary key index using the btree type to index the id column.

-#### Foreign key indexes
+#### Foreign key and other commonly used columns

-Always add index for foreign key, columns that need to be sorted, lookup fields and columns that are used in a GROUP BY.
+Unlike primary keys, foreign keys and other columns in your table will not be indexed automatically in Rails.
+So it's always a good idea to add indexes for foreign keys, columns that need to be sorted, lookup fields and columns that are used with the `group` method (GROUP BY) in the Active Record Query Interface.
 This can improve the performance for sql query.

 #### Unique Indexes